Up (film series): Bruce

 Bruce Balden, as a child, was concerned with poverty and racial discrimination and wanted to become a missionary.
 He was attending a private boarding school.
 At the age of seven, he said that his greatest desire was to see his father, a soldier in Southern Rhodesia, and he seemed brave though a little abandoned.
 In 21, Bruce was studying mathematics at Oxford University.
 After graduation, he worked in an insurance company for a short term.

 He then began to teach maths at a school in the East End of London.
 He said that he enjoyed being a part of people's advancement.
 In 35, he was taking a sabbatical leave and teaching maths and English in Sylhet, Bangladesh, as well as helping teachers design courses.
-He subsequently returned to London and continued teaching in the East End.
-Just before 42, he married a fellow teacher: Apted broke the seven-year structure to film the wedding, which was also attended by Neil.
+He returned to London and continued teaching in the East End.

+Just before 42, he married a fellow teacher: Apted filmed the wedding, which was also attended by Neil.
 Eventually becoming worn down by teaching in the East End, Bruce got a teaching position at St Albans School, Hertfordshire, a prestigious public school.

 Between 42 and 49, he had two sons.
 In 56, he admitted he still had a hard time expressing his innermost feelings, in particular to his wife, but was a happily devoted father and husband.
 Still teaching at St Albans School with his wife, he had no regrets about the development of his career.

+By 70 Up, Bruce had retired from teaching.
+He sang in a local choir and volunteered with the Royal National Lifeboat Institution.